 Well, anyway the hysteria builds up to a point where Joy decides to run away from home.
 And I must say, that is the point onwards where the story direction starts to move in a very unexpected manner.
 The end of the novel is a complete shocker; I just did not see it coming and neither will you.

 In the end, I think the final bits of the novel redeemed it for me.
-I know the ending would have disappointed some other readers who were looking for something more upbeat, but for me I felt it was the only way to end the story in a strong manner, which gives enough substance to the rest of this otherwise lukewarm novel.
+I know the ending would have disappointed some other readers who were looking for something more upbeat, but for me, it was the only way to end the story in a strong manner, which gives enough substance to the rest of this otherwise lukewarm novel.

-Be warned, it is a tearjerker though.
-Just perfect for those rainy days when you just want to curl up with a book under a blanket and go sob, sob, sob.
+Be warned, it is a tearjerker, though.
+It is just perfect for those rainy days when you want to curl up with a book under a blanket and go sob, sob, sob.
 I must say, I ended up with a rather runny nose after reading this one!

 Is this one of those girl-y novels??
 Have you read “Bridget Jones diary”?